joeyh0/STAT451_Final/README.md

 Dorian Ramey

-- Dorian: Looking at vaccination rates by state
-- Joey: Economic impact of COVID-19 by country
-- Jaime: COVID-19 deaths during various stages of vaccination series
-- Hannah: Comparing healthcare expenditure versus vaccination coverage

-- Tell a story about why some regions handled COVID far better than others, and how structural factors, policy choices, and resource allocation shaped disease outcomes.

-Your angle is essentially:
-Vaccination outcomes were not just about individual behavior, but about state-level readiness, economic resilience, and health system investment.

-That lets all four projects slot in naturally.

-How to weave each person’s work into that story
-1. Set the stage: What did vaccination rollouts look like across states?

-Dorian’s part answers the opening question:
-Who vaccinated faster?
-Who lagged?
-Which states climbed the coverage curve early?

-This introduces the first key theme: heterogeneity.
-Nothing was uniform.

-2. Connect vaccination patterns to global economic shock

-Joey’s part zooms out: while US states varied in uptake, countries varied in economic resilience.

-Tie it to the idea that:
-Regions with stronger economies could implement broader public-health measures, sustain lockdowns, and support vaccination campaigns.
-Weaker economies took heavier hits that shaped public willingness or ability to comply.

-This builds a macro-context for the disparities.

-3. Bring it back to outcomes: deaths across vaccination stages

-Jaime’s part tackles the core public-health impact.
-As vaccination levels changed, the mortality curve changed too.

-This is your key pivot point:
-“Vaccination patterns and economic conditions weren’t abstract.
-They literally changed who survived.”

-Show how deaths stabilized or dropped once people reached certain doses.

-4. Explain one major underlying driver: health expenditure

-Your part wraps it all together:
-States or countries with higher health expenditure tend to have stronger infrastructure, better outreach, and more equitable vaccine distribution.

-Your plot answers the “why did outcomes diverge?” question:

-High expenditure → better vaccine coverage → better outcomes

-Low expenditure → patchier coverage → worse health and economic impacts

-The overarching message

-Something like:

-COVID outcomes weren’t random.
-They reflected long term investments in public health, economic resilience, and healthcare systems.
-The data shows a clear chain: places with stronger health investment and economic stability achieved higher vaccination coverage, which directly reduced mortality.

-Short, sharp, defensible.

-Optional final slide idea

-End with a clean story arc visual:

-Variation in vaccination uptake (Dorian)

-Macro-level economic context (Joey)

-Downstream mortality outcomes (Jaime)

-Structural driver: health spending (you)

-It becomes:

-Resources → Vaccination → Outcomes
+- \textbf{Dorian:} Looking at vaccination rates by state
+- \textbf{Joey:} Economic impact of COVID-19 by country
+- \textbf{Jaime:} COVID-19 deaths during various stages of vaccination series
+- \textbf{Hannah:} Comparing healthcare expenditure versus vaccination coverage

+## Overview
+This dashboard tells a unified story about **why some regions handled COVID far better than others**, and how **structural factors, economic resilience, and healthcare investment** shaped vaccination outcomes and mortality.

+The central idea:
+**Vaccination outcomes were not just about individual behavior, but about state-level readiness, economic conditions, and long term health system investment.**

+---

+## Story Structure

+### 1. Vaccination Patterns Across States (Dorian)
+We start by examining how vaccination rates varied across US states.
+Some states rolled out vaccines rapidly, while others lagged.
+This introduces the theme of **heterogeneity** in vaccine uptake.

+### 2. Global Economic Impacts of COVID-19 (Joey)
+Next, we zoom out to the international scale.
+Countries differed in how severely their economies were hit and how resilient they were.
+Economic strength shaped the capacity to support public health measures and vaccination campaigns.

+### 3. COVID-19 Deaths Across Vaccination Stages (Jaime)
+We then connect vaccination levels to mortality.
+As populations progressed through the vaccine series, death rates shifted significantly.
+This shows how vaccination disparities translated into **real health outcomes**.

+### 4. Healthcare Expenditure vs Vaccination Coverage (Hannah)
+Finally, we highlight one structural driver behind these differences.
+Regions with higher healthcare expenditures generally had stronger infrastructure, better access, and more consistent vaccination coverage.
+Lower investment regions saw patchier uptake and worse outcomes.

+---

+## Core Insight
+**COVID outcomes weren’t random.
+They reflected long standing investments in public health, economic capacity, and healthcare systems.**

+The data shows a clear progression:

+**Resources → Vaccination → Mortality Outcomes**

+---

+## Suggested Final Slide
+A simple visual summarizing the narrative:

+- **Variation in vaccination uptake (Dorian)**
+- **Macro economic context (Joey)**
+- **Downstream mortality outcomes (Jaime)**
+- **Structural driver: health expenditure (Hannah)**

+This creates a coherent, end to end story that connects structural factors, behavior, and outcomes.